 #20, #21, #28, #29

 Our 8 frontmost teeth (4 on the top and 4 on the bottom) are called incisors.
-These teeth are responsible for biting off chunks of food to be further processed down by the molars and bicuspids.
+These teeth are responsible for biting off chunks of food or cutting food to be further processed down by the molars and bicuspids.

 Incisors Tooth Numbers